Why you should use passive vulnerability scan on your website

-A passive vulnerability scan is a type of security scan in which the scanner sends no unusual request to the server.
-It is like a visitor browsing the site.
+A passive vulnerability scan is a type of security scan in which the scanner sends no unusual requests to the server.
+It behaves like a normal visitor browsing the website and observing publicly exposed information.

 Let’s review the benefits of a passive vulnerability scan.